tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/beta/connect-bigquery.md

          :::tip

-         In order to ensure that Tapdata Cloud reads the dataset information properly, when creating the dataset, select the **Location type** as **Multi-region**.
+         To ensure that Tapdata Cloud properly reads the dataset information, when creating the dataset, select the **Location type** as **Multi-region**.

          :::